nikukatansa/crossroad-live/site/content/_index.md

   video: D_Xa7cNeoL8
   title: God of love
   intro: >-
-    This week Jon continues our series on the character of God by exploring what it means for God to be a loving God.
+    Jon continues our series on the character of God by exploring what it means for God to be a loving God.
 blessing:
   heading: Benediction
   text: >-